Ostin Technology Group Co. Ltd. (OST) Shares Soar Above 1-Year High - News Heater

 OST’s Market Performance

 The stock of Ostin Technology Group Co.
-Ltd. (OST) has seen a 10.34% increase in the past week, with a -12.89% drop in the past month, and a -29.74% fall in the past quarter.
-The volatility ratio for the week is 16.25%, and the volatility levels for the past 30 days are at 10.00% for OST.
-The simple moving average for the past 20 days is 1.67% for OST’s stock, with a -17.12% simple moving average for the past 200 days.
+Ltd. (OST) has seen a 57.79% increase in the past week, with a 16.09% rise in the past month, and a -7.34% fall in the past quarter.
+The volatility ratio for the week is 35.89%, and the volatility levels for the past 30 days are at 15.20% for OST.
+The simple moving average for the past 20 days is 28.69% for OST’s stock, with a 2.37% simple moving average for the past 200 days.

-During the last 5 trading sessions, OST rose by +10.34%, which changed the moving average for the period of 200-days by -22.65% in comparison to the 20-day moving average, which settled at $0.8018.
+During the last 5 trading sessions, OST rose by +57.79%, which changed the moving average for the period of 200-days by -11.40% in comparison to the 20-day moving average, which settled at $0.7893.
 In addition, Ostin Technology Group Co.
-Ltd. saw -13.02% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw 6.88% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OST